 Twenty-First Century African Youth Movement (AYM) is a youth-focused social entrepreneurship and capacity development charitable organization.
-Founded in 1992, AYM as a global initiative, endeavors to improve the lives of millions of youths in Africa by creating job opportunities for them and imparting them employable skills.
+We were founded in 1992, AYM, as a global initiative, endeavors to improve the lives of millions of youths in Africa by creating job opportunities and imparting them employable skills.

 AYM puts young people on the path to self-sufficiency, economic productivity while fostering community resilience.
-We engage youth as social change makers and an active force in the rebuilding and development of war-torn Sierra Leone and throughout Africa.
+We engage youth as social change-makers and an active force in the rebuilding and developing war-torn Sierra Leone and throughout Africa.
 We are currently working in the Jong Chiefdom, Bonthe District partnering with youth to build local community-driven programs and business enterprises.

 Mobilizing Africa’s unemployed and underemployed youth is the key to the continent’s economic growth and stability.
 AYM works to mobilize marginalized youth through education, training and creates entrepreneurial opportunities to help move communities away from poverty, disease, and hunger.
 AYM aims to establish personal empowerment and community resilience by energizing its critical youth population as change agents to reverse social, economic marginalization, and stagnation.